 Reactive Attachment Disorder (RAD): The Essential Guide for Parents has the resources, advice, and information I wish I’d had when my son was diagnosed with RAD.
-During our last promotion we gave away more than 2,000 copies.
+During our last promotions we’ve given away more than 4,000 copies.
 See what customers are saying here.

 Devon was a friendly, jabbering three-year-old with round cheeks and a bright smile when we adopted him and his two-year-old sister Kayla.

 Soon I realized something was seriously wrong, but had no idea what.
 He played with feces, threw screaming tantrums for hours, and seemed defiant and willful.
 I tried parenting strategy after parenting strategy, but nothing worked.